 The question is… why?

 What is it that Pence said that is so awful?
-After all, it would be preferable for women to not need abortions.
-Again, the goal of the pro-life movement isn’t merely to make abortion illegal, it’s to make abortion unthinkable, to where a woman with an unexpected pregnancy isn’t driven, through desperation, fear, or coercion, to feel that she has no other choice but to take her preborn child’s life.
+After all, it would be preferable for women to not think they need abortions.
+Again, the goal of the pro-life movement isn’t merely to make abortion illegal, it’s to make it unthinkable, to where a woman with an unexpected pregnancy isn’t driven, through desperation, fear, or coercion, to feel that she has no other choice but to take her preborn child’s life.
 This is what feminism originally believed in, and what feminists like Susan B. Anthony and Alice Paul fought for.
 They recognized that there were societal issues that enslaved women and led them to make such a horrific choice — and that, truly, it’s no choice at all.
 The goal was not to preserve abortion.
 It was to improve women’s lives and options.

 The pro-life movement is entirely in keeping with true feminism, and wanting to see an end to abortion is not shocking, terrifying, horrifying, or anti-woman.
-It’s something that we all should aspire to: a time when women never feel the need to consider abortion.
+It’s something that we all should aspire to: a time when women never feel the need to consider it.

 Once upon a time, this was something the so-called “pro-choice” crowd seemed to believe in.
 The mantra used to be “safe, legal, and rare.”
 While abortion should be legal, the argument went, that was only so that it could be safe, and it should be avoided as much as possible.
 Now, however, advocates have become practically fanatical, and “safe, legal, and rare” has been thrown out in exchange for the rallying cry of “abortion on demand, taxpayer-funded, through all nine months of pregnancy, for any reason.”
-Only a tiny minority of Americans agrees with this kind of extremism, but abortion advocates persist regardless, acting as if their beliefs are the majority.
+Only a tiny minority of Americans agrees with this kind of extremism, but advocates of this position persist regardless, acting as if their beliefs are the majority.
 The Democratic Party even put these extreme views into their party platform and demanded that all Democrats support abortion.
 What exactly do they support without limits?
 This:

 As for advancing options for women that don’t involve abortion, abortion advocates aren’t happy with that, either.
 They find the idea of adoption as an alternative to be offensive; they attack and lie about pregnancy centers every chance they can.
 But again, the question is, why?